 Sokcho has a lot to offer the budget traveller, from the Yeongrangho Lake, with walking and biking trails and a great view back over the city, to the plethora of fish stalls and street food vendors.
 The National Park is only a few minutes bus ride from town and offers an extensive network of hiking trails, all adorned with statues of Buddha, temples, and more.
 The park is popular at the entrance but gets less crowded as you hike up to the peaks.
 In town, Sokcho has two unique attractions.
 After you visit the DMZ, visit the Abai Village, a neighbourhood of North Korean refugees-turned-expats.
 The other one is the Teddy Bear Farm, worth it for the oddity and creativity of the dioramas and gardens.

-Written by local enthusiast for Sokcho hostels
+Written by Travel Expert Sokcho

 Jakob Lombardi